Are People With BPD ‘Bad People’ ?

 Positive Trait 5.
 You know what it means to Have An invisible trauma

 Unlike a physical injury or disability, BPD is invisible.
 It is, nevertheless, one of the most painful conditions anyone could have.
 You might also have suffered from other invisible trauma such as childhood neglect or emotional abuse.
 People often dismiss the suffering of someone who looks fine on the surface.
 But you know what can lie beneath the surface of a facade.
 Your story also offers you a deep well of compassion.
-At your best, you are liable to champion for the voices for others.
 Many people with BPD are gifted activists who champion for the rights and voices of others.

 Positive TrAit 6.
 You see the beauty of the world